sahib/rmlint/docs/install.rst

 -----

-Send us a note if you want to see your distribution here.
+Send us a note if you want to see your distribution here or the instructions need an update.
 The commands above install the full dependencies, therefore some packages might be stripped if you do not need the feature they enable.
-Only hard requirement is ``glib``.
+Only hard requirement for the commandline is ``glib``.

-Also be aware that the GUI needs at least :math:`gtk \geq 3.14` to work!
+Also be aware that the GUI needs at least :math:`gtk \geq 3.12` to work!

 Compilation
 -----------